Vietnam.vn - Nền tảng quảng bá Việt Nam

 80 years of Nghe An Culture: Shining tradition, writing the future

 80 years of accompanying the country, Nghe An Culture sector has inherited and promoted traditional cultural heritage, creating a "soft" passport for Nghe people to exchange and integrate with the world.
-That is the story of aspiration and rise in each period, is the affirmation of the intelligence and bravery of the team of cultural cadres preserving traditional cultural values in contemporary life.
+That is the story of aspiration and rise in each period, the affirmation of the intelligence and mettle of the team of cultural cadres preserving traditional cultural values in contemporary life.

 Báo Nghệ AnBáo Nghệ An28/08/2025